Ready to find the perfect college degree?

 A General Intro to Hospitality Work

-Due to the very nature of this line of work, anyone wishing to work in hospitality should be ready for a very guest-oriented focus in their day-to-day responsibilities.
+Due to the very nature of this line of work, anyone wishing to work in hospitality needs a very guest-oriented focus in their day-to-day responsibilities.
 This can pertain to the role of a hotel manager as much as it does to room service professionals, professional chefs, or even travel agents.
-In this industry, it’s all about serving the guest and making them as happy and comfortable as possible with the particular service that’s being provided to them.
+In this industry, it’s all about serving guests and making them as happy and comfortable as possible.

 Hospitality management is offered at the associate degree level.
 These programs typically take about two years to complete.
 They can be found at community colleges, technical schools, and vocational schools.
-Two options that are often available are the Associate of Applied Science in Hospitality Management and the Associate of Science in Hospitality and Tourism Management.
+Two options that are often available are:

 - Dining room supervisor